corsairmarks/origin_resource_consolidation_habitability/mod/README.md

 Driven Assimilators and Rogue Servitors with Origin: Resource Consolidation do not have their biological (Cyborg Species/Bio-Trophies) species's habitability preference set to machine.
 This mod changes that by adding an extra event before initial empire Pops are generated to adjust habitability for these empire types with Origin: Resource Consolidation.

 Because the starting Cyborg Species now prefers Machine Worlds, the guaranteed habitable worlds are instead random habitable classes.
-These worlds are also occupied with (very) early primitives, similar to Origin: Necrophage.
+These worlds are also occupied with (very) early pre-FTLs, similar to Origin: Necrophage.

 # Changes

 This mod adds an extra event which is triggered after each empire's capital planet is initialized.
 The event applies to Driven Assimilators (and Rogue Servitors - just in case) with the origin Resource Consolidation (aka Machine World).
 The secondary, non-robotic species is altered to have ideal habitability for Machine Worlds (`pc_machine`).
-It also adds an extra event to set up the starting primitive worlds.
+It also adds an extra event to set up the starting pre-FTL worlds.

 ## Compatibility